-Once library items have been returned, our computer system does not keep a record of items that patrons have checked out.
+Once library items have been returned, our computer system does not keep a record of items that patrons have checked out unless you request for the library to maintain your reading history.
 This is part of our compliance with laws to protect the privacy of our patrons.

 Where is the restroom?